peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-03-05 A Really Deep Cut.md

 	- Minksi says, "No, captain goes down with the ship"
 - The party hears a voice in their mind speak begging to heal the wound in his side and they will have whatever boon they speak of him
 - Captain Minksi says, "Who are you?" and he says, "A powerful and respected lord of the realms," Minksi asks who
-	- The devil starts talking in an angry Abyssal and deals psychic damge to everyone
+	- The devil starts talking in an angry Abyssal and deals psychic damage to everyone
 	- Minksi asks what the boon is and what his name is
 	- The devil says, "It would take an eon in your time just to understand the titles I have held," then tells them that the house of the goat is one of the great four houses in the abyssal region
 - Reed investigates the wound to try to fix him, but Captain Minksi grabs her wrist and says that they should try to find out more about the boon first